mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 And, last sentence, there is a conclusion there.
 Last one.

-Last sentence, it says: “Because the nature of wind is eternal, the wind of Buddhism causes the manifestation of the earth’s being gold, and by participation, develops the long river into butter.”
+Last sentence, it says:

+> Because the nature of wind is eternal, the wind of Buddhism causes the manifestation of the earth’s being gold, and by participation, develops the long river into butter.
-> Brazier:
 >
-> (77) ‘Wind nature always abiding’ (fū shō jō jū) means that the breeze blowing from the House of Buddha brings forth a golden age on earth and ripens the ambrosia in heaven.
+> (Probably from the translation by Thomas Cleary: [link](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm).)
 >
-> Okumura:
->
-> (77) Since the wind’s nature is ever present, the wind of the Buddha’s family enables us to realize the gold of the great Earth and to transform the [water of] the long river into cream.
->
-> Tanahashi:
->
-> (77) The nature of wind is permanent; because of that, the wind of the buddha house brings forth the gold of the earth and ripens the cream of the long river.
->
-> Nishijima & Cross:
->
-> (77) Because the nature of air is to be ever-present, the behavior of Buddhists has made the earth manifest itself as gold and has ripened the Long River into curds and whey.
->
-> (Transcriber’s Note: I will include alternative translations from “Dark Side of the Mirror” by David Brazier, “Realizing Genjokoan” by Shohaku Okumura, “Treasury of the True Dharma Eye” edited by Kazuaki Tanahashi, and the Nishijima & Cross translation of Shobogenzo, in that order.
+>> (Transcriber’s Note: I will include alternative translations from “Dark Side of the Mirror” by David Brazier, “Realizing Genjokoan” by Shohaku Okumura, “Treasury of the True Dharma Eye” edited by Kazuaki Tanahashi, and the Nishijima & Cross translation of Shobogenzo, in that order.
 Comparison may be useful.
 The line numbering, which is somewhat arbitrary, here is borrowed from Brazier.
-I do not know what translation Katagiri Roshi is using.)

-*[More of the group figuring out what page to be on.
-Page 35, apparently.]*

-#### 10:45
+>>
+>> Brazier:
+>>
+>> (77) ‘Wind nature always abiding’ (fū shō jō jū) means that the breeze blowing from the House of Buddha brings forth a golden age on earth and ripens the ambrosia in heaven.
+>>
+>> Okumura:
+>>
+>> (77) Since the wind’s nature is ever present, the wind of the Buddha’s family enables us to realize the gold of the great Earth and to transform the [water of] the long river into cream.
+>>
+>> Tanahashi:
+>>
+>> (77) The nature of wind is permanent; because of that, the wind of the buddha house brings forth the gold of the earth and ripens the cream of the long river.
+>>
+>> Nishijima & Cross:
+>>
+>> (77) Because the nature of air is to be ever-present, the behavior of Buddhists has made the earth manifest itself as gold and has ripened the Long River into curds and whey.
+>>

 The wind of Buddhism: I think... in this case [Dogen Zenji](glossary#dogen) uses ‘wind’ because he quoted the story of [Zen Master](glossary#zen-master) Hōtetsu of Mount Mayoku using a fan, et cetera.
 That’s why he is talking about the wind, created by fan.
 That’s why we uses the “wind of Buddhism”; (it) means Buddha’s family.
 So in this case,  wind means lifestyle; refined lifestyle of the Buddha’s family.
 All sentient beings are nothing but Buddha’s family, okay?
 So, their life has really refined lifestyle they’re on.
 What is this?
 That is, to manifest the earth.
 “The earth” means alayavijñāna, karmic life.
 “Being gold”: turn earth, turn alayavijñāna, into gold, means tathāgatagarbha.
 “And then, by participation”: you have to participate in this practice, directly.
 And then at that time you can develop - long river means the human life.
 “Long river”: human life, human world, handed down from century after century; long, long river.
 “Into butter”: sweet butter, sweet milk, wonderful milk - means Buddha’s world; peaceful, harmonious world.

-#### 13:01

 What is the responsibility, what is the duty for us, if you want to be present in this world as a human being?
 That is, a human being who has great refined lifestyle of Buddha’s family.
 What is the duty?
 Our duty is to turn the earth - alayavijñāna, alaya world, karmic life - into gold - means tathāgatagarbha, Buddha’s world.
 How?
 You should participate in it(?), directly.
 Regardless of whether you judge your life, “I am enlightened,” or “unenlightened”; it doesn’t matter.
 All you have to do is, you should participate in this practice, directly, day by day.
 And then, at that time, your life ripens, very naturally.
 So, you can develop the long river: your whole life, including past, present, future, into the butter, sweet butter - means into the peaceful, harmonious world.
 That is your total personality coming up.

 How do you develop the whole personality?
 It’s not your business.
 Your business is, just to participate in this practice.
 That’s it!
 And then, whole personality coming up just like water under the ground, coming up if your pipe touches the water vine(?) - naturally water – *[shoop]* – coming up.

-#### 15:00

 When you see the water coming up from the ground, it is called ‘whole personality’.
 By which, people are really impressed; and people really want to have, to see such a person.
 It is necessary for us.
 And we have such a capability.
 So, finally, our purpose is just like this.
 That’s why it is a conclusion of [Genjokoan](shobogenjo#genjokoan).